Payroll Information for On-Campus Summer Research Students

 - Professors should not agree to extra hours or overtime pay without considering the consequences (see next item).

 - Payroll does not automatically cut students off when they’ve reached their allotted stipend.
 Students and professors have to keep track.
 If overages are accrued, department research funds will be used to cover them.

 - If a student’s timesheet is inaccurate, not properly authorized, or includes overtime hours which were not agreed upon with the supervisor, s/he may be required to complete a correction timesheet.
-Correction timesheets are all hand-written, are available at Payroll or in the Science Division Office, and require your signature, and your supervisor’s signature.
-If it is not handed in to Payroll by 5:00pm you will not get paid until the following payroll.
+Correction timesheets are all hand-written, are available in the Payroll office, and require the student's signature and the supervisor’s signature.
+If a correction time sheet is not handed in to Payroll by 5:00p, the student will not get paid until the following payroll.

 - Students are strongly urged to sign up with Payroll for direct deposit.
 If a student opts for a check, s/he will have to pick it up on payday at the Payroll office.